field-interactive/cito-bundle/README.md

 To install the PHP and JS packages you need Composer and Yarn.

 ### Configuration
-If you install only the package and not the skeleton, you have to create the directories and files manually.
+If you install only the package and not the skeleton, you have to create the directories and files by hand.
 1. Create a folder `pages` in your project-root.
 This will be the Directory, where you store your content pages.
 1. Create a config file `cito.yaml` in `config/packages`.
 This file contains: